nugrezo/threadify-client/README.md

 4. **Access the Application**

-Open your browser and navigate to http://localhost:3000 to view the Forum-System.
+Open your browser and navigate to http://localhost:3000 to view the Threadify.

 That's it!
-You've successfully installed and launched the Forum-System front-end application.
+You've successfully installed and launched the Threadify front-end application.
 Dive into the world of dynamic discussions and collaborative interactions.

 ## 3 - Deployment